urakubo/Dojo-standalone/README.md

 ## A part of many unresolved problems:

+1) Dojo_pyinstaller.zip ( https://1drv.ms/u/s!Ar0M8vZTxk-whyWDozBUZ0dQc9D- ) is big (300MB).
+This is because mahotas, h5py, and numpy require MKL module.

-1) Manual operation board (the bottom half of the small GUI) is under development.
+2) Manual operation board (the bottom half of the small GUI) is under development.

-2) It nearly works on Python3.5.
+3) It nearly works on Python3.5.
 But I do not understand how to stop tornado.web.Application under asyncio.set_event_loop that is required by Python3 (tornado is provided in: DojoStandalone.py, stop signals are sent by TerminateDojo/wxFileIO.py/wxMain and SaveChanges.py/Filesystem).

-3) Dojo accepts any size of 2D stack images, but unnecessary fringe appears if you do not import images with 512*n xy size.
+4) Dojo accepts any size of 2D stack images, but unnecessary fringe appears if you do not import images with 512*n xy size.

-4) 3D viewer is buggy.
+5) 3D viewer is buggy.

 Hidetoshi Urakubo
 2018/8/7